Jeff Mims

-Jeffrey J. Mims Jr. (born January 27, 1947) is an American politician who became the 57th mayor of Dayton, Ohio, in 2022.
+Jeffrey J. Mims Jr. (born January 27, 1947) is an American politician who served as the 57th mayor of Dayton, Ohio from 2022 to 2026.
 A member of the Democratic Party, he was elected as mayor on November 2, 2021, after he served on the city commission for two terms.

 Education

 Mims graduated from Central State University in 1973, and was inducted into the Central State University Alumni Achievement Hall of Fame in 2014.
 He received his Master of Science degree in Education from Wright State University in 1975.